GambitGamesLLC/web-cognito-api/README.md

 // Configure the Amplify Api to connect to our Cognito user pool await cognitoApiManager.Configure( config );

-// Now you can now use the other Cognito Functions and endpoints via the other objects await cognitoApiManager.SignUp('testuser@gmail.com', 'password123');
+// Now you can now use the other Cognito functions await cognitoApiManager.SignUp('testuser@gmail.com', 'password123');
 ```